ldstep/ldstephensnet/content/notes.md

 ---

+September 2, 2025, at 3:10:23 PM

+I developed a Quick Action in Goodlinks that enables me to send highlights directly to an iA Writer inbox folder.
+This enhancement enhances my overall experience with iA Writer.

+`ia-writer://x-callback-url/new?text=[highlights]&path=/Inbox/`

+---

 September 1, 2025, at 2:05:24 PM

 You know what sucks about getting old?
 Shit stops working, and it needs to get fixed.